SurreyEARS/scrapheep2019/Starter Kit Contents.md

 * 1x Male-Female JST Connector Pair
 * 1x Ping-Pong Ball

+In the case of your Uno/Shield/Cable not working, please come and see an organiser.
+We want an even playing field, and we'll get you sorted out.

 ### Your Choice Of
 * 2x Inline Geared Motors OR
 * 2x Worm Geared Motors